 We have an unlimited number of common shares authorized for issuance.
-As of May 29, 2024, we had 85,390,142 common shares issued and outstanding.
+As of March 5, 2025, we had 85,605,969 common shares issued and outstanding.

-As of May 29, 2024, there were 1,716,705 options issued and outstanding, and 2,169,576 options remaining available for grant under all stock option plans.
+As of March 5, 2025, there were 1,501,901 options issued and outstanding, and 2,177,290 options remaining available for grant under all stock option plans.

-As of May 29, 2024, there were 1,018,389 performance share units ("PSUs") and 492,939 restricted share units ("RSUs") issued and outstanding, with a potential of up to a further 285,998 PSUs being earned if maximum performance is achieved in respect of the outstanding PSU awards.
-Also, as of May 29, 2024, there were 172,924 units remaining available for grant under all performance and restricted share unit plans.
-The board of directors of the Company, subject to the approval of the shareholders of the Company at the annual meeting of shareholders being held on June 13, 2024, approved to increase the number of common shares issuable under the Performance and Restricted Share Unit Plan by an additional 1,765,840 common shares.
+At the annual meeting of shareholders held on June 13, 2024, the shareholders of the Company approved the addition of 1,765,840 units to the Company's Performance and Restricted Share Unit Plan.
+As of March 5, 2025, there were 1,008,645 performance share units ("PSUs") and 489,689 restricted share units ("RSUs") issued and outstanding, with a potential of up to a further 282,570 PSUs being earned if maximum performance is achieved in respect of the outstanding PSU awards.
+Also, as of March 5, 2025, there were 1,946,449 units remaining available for grant under all performance and restricted share unit plans.

 Our board of directors has adopted a shareholder rights plan (the "Rights Plan") to ensure the fair treatment of shareholders in connection with any take-over offer, and to provide our board of directors and shareholders with additional time to fully consider any unsolicited take-over bid.
 We did not adopt the Rights Plan in response to any specific proposal to acquire control of the Company.
 The Rights Plan was approved by the TSX and was originally approved by our shareholders on May 18, 2005 and took effect as of November 29, 2004.
 An amended and restated Rights Plan was ratified by shareholders at our annual shareholders' meeting held on June 15, 2023.
 The Rights Plan requires re-approval by the shareholders every three years.
 We understand that the Rights Plan is similar to plans adopted by other Canadian companies and approved by their shareholders.